WHAT OUR GUESTS ARE SAYING

 We had dinner at the on-site restaurant and the food was fabulous!
 I had a dinner size warm spinach salad with about a 4 oz. piece of grilled (to perfection) salmon on top.
 Only complaint was that the spinach was really not warm.
 My husband had a grilled 1" pork chop that was wrapped in bacon and topped with what was called a chutney, which is usually a bit spicy.
 I would have called it a fruit sauce... made of figs and dried apricots.
 Delicious!
 Also served with 4 medium roasted potatoes.
 I think the price was $25 and he said it was well worth it.

-There is complimentary wine and cheese served in the restaurant in the afternoon from 4-6 PM but we didn't make it down for that.
 A hot cooked breakfast was excellent!
-Scrambled eggs, biscuts and gravy, fresh Danish pastries, thick-sliced smoked bacon, sausages, fried potatoes, hot oatmeal and toppings, orange juice, coffee, and tea.
+Scrambled eggs, biscuits and gravy, fresh Danish pastries, thick-sliced smoked bacon, sausages, fried potatoes, hot oatmeal and toppings, orange juice, coffee, and tea.

 Within a week after our stay we received a handwritten postcard from the Hadsten House thanking us for staying with them and welcoming us to come again.
 When have you ever gotten that kind of customer service from a Inn or motel?